chaijs/chaijs.github.io/data/guide/helpers/add_method_as_property.md

 expect(obj).to.contain.key('a');
 ```

-For this to work, two seperate functions are needed.
+For this to work, two separate functions are needed.
 One that will be invoked when the
 chain is used as either a property or a method, and one that will be invoked when only used
 as a method.